• Sun. Nov 23rd, 2025

 A DOCTOR FROM LIMASSOL

-Many believe that the British were the first to import petrol powered vehicles to the island, but this accolade belongs to a Cypriot doctor from Limassol.
-Doctor Ioannis Pierides, became the first person to bring a car in the conventional sense to the island, when he eagerly collected his shiny new Peugeot Type 69 Bebe from the port of Larnaca in 1907.
-The doctor had seen these vehicles first hand during his time in Paris a year earlier and he immediately saw the potential of this new mode of transport.
-His bright red two-seater car arrived with an extra tank of fuel and a manual designed to teach people how to drive.
-After slight deliberation, and a quick review of the driving manual, the doctor set off for his journey back to Limassol.
-The journey however, took him more than the best part of half a day to complete because of difficult refuelling stops, the state of the roads, and the doctor’s inexperience at the wheel, but he persisted and arrived in Limassol before nightfall.
+The doctor eagerly collected his elegant, two-seater Peugeot from the port of Larnaca on a summer’s day in 1907.
+The car arrived with an extra tank of fuel and an easy-to-read manual.
+This manual was specifically designed to teach novices how to drive.
+After some deliberation and a quick review of his manual, the doctor set off for his journey back to Limassol.
+His maiden journey, however, took him more than the best part of half a day to complete.
+This was mainly attributed, however, to difficult refuelling stops and the state of the roads, which at this point were not designed for cars.
+The doctor’s inexperience at the wheel was also evident, but he persisted, arriving in Limassol before nightfall.

 A TYPICAL DRIVING MANUAL 1907